 The proposal amends §60.2(a) to change the frequency that the executive director shall evaluate the compliance history of each site from annually to bi-annually.
-This implements a management recommendation adopted by the Sunset Advisory
+This

 Commission to regularly update an entity's compliance history rating.
 The commission proposes that compliance histories be evaluated on March 1st and September 1st each year.
 Since 2002, when the rule originally established an annual review, technological advances have made it possible for the agency to increase the number of reviews per year without overburdening agency resources.
 Bi-annual reviews will allow for appropriate planning for announced and unannounced investigations, as well as increased oversight of unsatisfactory performers.
 More frequent evaluations better allow the commission to consider whether proceedings should be initiated to revoke a permit, or to amend a permit where statutes allow, of an unsatisfactory performer.
 The commission considered other evaluation periods and determined that evaluations more frequent than bi-annually may require shortening the appeal window to ensure appeal reviews could be completed before the next evaluation period begins.